ivotron/popper2-paper/paper/paper.md

 For our case study, we modified the training script to use the Horovod [@horovod] distributed deep learning framework to facilitate training with MPI [@gropp1999using] on a Slurm cluster.
 The MPI based workflows can be made compatible between Slurm clusters with different MPI implementations if the Singularity images used in the workflows are built on the cluster by binding to the local MPI libraries.
 Otherwise, pre-built images with MPI installed might not be portable as the version of the MPI installed on the host and inside the image might not match.
-Also, the programs and scripts need to be MPI compatible to utilize the total compute capacity of multiple nodes in HPC clusters.
+In addition, the programs and scripts need to be MPI compatible to utilize the total compute capacity of multiple nodes in HPC clusters.
 We recommend using a shared filesystem like NFS or AFS [@howard1988overview] mounted on each node and placing the workflow context in there to keep the workspace consistent across all the nodes.
 We used 3 VMs from Azure each with the same NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used Singularity as the container engine for running this workflow.
 We used `mpich` which is a popular implementation of MPI, with Singularity following the bind approach, where we install MPI on the host and then bind mount the `/path/to/mpi/bin` and `/path/to/mpi/lib` of the MPI package inside the Singularity container for the MPI version in the host and the container to stay consistent.